Interview Query

 Again, I think we’d want to focus on user engagement since the onboarding date.
 That would help us understand if we were seeing higher levels of churn among active users, and we could start to identify some solutions there.

 Once you have the framework down, what’s the best way to practice?
 Mock interviews with our coaches are very effective, as you’ll get feedback and helpful tips as you answer.
-You can also learn a lot by practicing P2P mock interviews with other Interview Query students.
+You can also learn much by practicing P2P mock interviews with other Interview Query students.
 No data analytics background?
 Check out how to become a data analyst without a degree.

 Finally, if you’re looking for sample data analytics case questions and other types of interview questions, see our guide on the top data analyst interview questions.